Chat with us, powered by LiveChat ;

 No Nexus within Puerto Rico: Act 20 Puerto Rico is designed to promote businesses catering to clients outside Puerto Rico.
 Therefore, the business mustn't have a nexus within Puerto Rico.
 The Puerto Rican company should refrain from targeting or serving the local market.
 The Secretary of the Department of Economic Development and Commerce of Puerto Rico has the authority to determine other activities that may be considered to have a nexus.

-Minimum Revenue and Employment Requirements: If the Act 20 business generates an annual revenue of at least $3,000,000, it must hire at least one full-time staff member who is a Puerto Rican resident.
-This requirement ensures that businesses benefiting from Act 20 contribute to local employment.
+Minimum Revenue and Employment Requirements: If the Act 20 business generates an annual revenue of at least $3,000,000, it must hire at least three full-time staff members who are Puerto Rican residents within six months of operations and five full-time employees within two years.

 The business owner and employees must earn an appropriate wage, subject to Puerto Rican tax rates, potentially up to 33%.